nemo794/nisarqa/README.md

 qa.pdf = graphical summary of file

-For example, "rslc.h5", "rslc.pdf" and "rslc.log" are the statistical, graphical and error logs for the RSLC file.
-Likewise, "gcov.h5", "gcov.pdf" and "gcov.log" are the outputs for the GCOV file and the hdf, pdf and log files for the GSLC are called "gslc.h5", "gslc.pdf" and "gslc.log" respectively.
+For example, 'rslc.h5', 'rslc.pdf' and 'rslc.log' are the statistical, graphical and error logs for the RSLC file.
+Likewise, 'gcov.h5', 'gcov.pdf' and 'gcov.log' are the outputs for the GCOV file and the hdf, pdf and log files for the GSLC are called 'gslc.h5', 'gslc.pdf' and 'gslc.log' respectively.